 However, this is not the case.
-Retailers do make a gain from their customers' PV, but they only gain around 8.3 to 10.3 c/kWh for this electricity from regulated customers.
-This is because they still incur other costs including network costs, and the costs of meeting their obligations under government green schemes (including the Renewable Energy Target scheme) on this electricity.
+Retailers do make a gain from their customers' PV, but they only gain around 8 to 10 c/kWh for this electricity.
+This is because they still incur other costs including network costs,1 and the costs of meeting their obligations under government green schemes (including the Renewable Energy Target scheme) on this electricity.
 Both these costs are based on the total electricity a retailer supplies to its customers, which includes PV exports.